| THE first need that arose after Macon county and its seat of

 Querrey as guard.
 Evidently Mr. Williams boarded

+the guards.
 Joseph Stevens also collected $8 for guarding

 the jail eight days and nights, and Robert Johnson was paid